BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 - `/another-directory` means "look for a directory named `another-directory` inside of the current directory
   - Paths can also be chained to go through multiple subdirectories
   - e.g. `/another-directory/further-down`
-  - when `cd`ing into subdirectories hitting <kbd>Tab</kbd> will autofill the directory name after typing at least one character
+  - When `cd`ing into subdirectories hitting <kbd>Tab</kbd> will autofill the directory name after typing at least one character

 ---